Office of Special Education and Rehabilitative Services, Department of Education.

 Objective 3.4—Support topics of relevance that cut across disability categories and NIDRR's three domains.

 NIDRR will support important projects that cut across disability categories or domains when such projects are relevant, well-designed, and offer promise of significant benefit to multiple groups of individuals with disabilities and their families.
-Examples of these cross-cutting priorities will include, but not be limited to, disability demographics and technology for access and function.
+Examples of these cross-cutting priorities will Start Printed Page 20305include, but not be limited to, disability demographics and technology for access and function.

 Valid and reliable demographic data help all agencies and research in the disability field.
 NIDRR will continue its work with other Federal agencies to meet its statutory mandate to collaborate in producing demographic and statistical data that describe the population of individuals with disabilities.
 NIDRR's disability demographics effort will generate and disseminate new and current information that can be used by individuals with disabilities, service providers, policymakers, and others working to identify and eliminate disparities in employment, community living and participation, and health and function.